Michael-CyberSecurity/Michael-CyberSecurity/README.md

   4) Communications Security: Designed and implemented a Robust Security Network (RSN) with IEEE 802.11i for wireless security.
 Analysed common network attacks and performed security hardening on routers, switches, and firewalls, following vendor best practices.
   5) System Security: In alignment with CIS standards, led secure hardening initiatives for Linux, AIX, Windows, Apple Server Systems, Virtualization, Cloud Computing, and NAS/SAN Storage to ensure comprehensive security across diverse platforms.

+- 💬 IT Governance
+  1)	Assisted the Chief Information Officer (CIO) in planning activities, including the annual work plan of the Information Management Center, performance evaluations, and the development of IT governance documentation.
+  2)	Acted as PMO role in designing and building IT project management systems aligned with PMP standards.
+Managed projects through all six stages: preparation, initiation, planning, implementation, go-live preparation and closure;
+  3)	Acted as PMO role in designing and monitoring key project deliverables for each project stages including during the first stage (Project Preparation), focused on the Project Proposal and Business Case; in the second stage (Project Initiation), handled the Project Charter, Statement of Work (SOW), Contractor Management, Technical/Requirement Specification Document, Supplier Tendering, and Project Kickoff Meeting; the third stage (Project Planning) included the Business Blueprint, Work Breakdown Structure (WBS), Requirement and Prototype Confirmation, Architecture Validation, and Detailed Design and Testing Solution Analysis; the fourth stage (Project Implementation) involved the setup of development and testing environments, system development, unit testing, integration testing, and system testing; the fifth stage (Go-Live Preparation) covered User Acceptance Testing (UAT), system cutover plan, knowledge transfer, handover to the operations team, and operations readiness; and the final stage (Project Closure) included the official system go-live, final handover, project retrospective, and resource release.
+  4)	Assisted in project permission management, risk assessment, and progress monitoring using the ZenTao tool, ensuring alignment with organizational objectives.

 - 📫 IT Infrastructure and Web Application Architecture
   1) Server: Experienced in maintaining and hardening Windows, Linux, AIX, and macOS servers
   2) Active Director: Skilled in designing and troubleshooting complex AD environments (multi-domain/site), Group Policy, RBAC, domain trusts, and IAM integration.